-Countdown to 2017 Melbourne Festival Emerging Talent Award – Closing date 23rd April 2017
+Countdown to 2017 Melbourne Festival Emerging Talent Award – Closing date extended to 30th April 2017

 Melbourne Festival made the first Emerging Talent award in September 2014 to coincide with the TENTH Melbourne Festival and it has now become an annual prestigious competition.